WingsDao/wings-light-bridge/README.md

 await crowdsaleController.start(0, 0, '0x0')
 ```

-**IMPORTANT:** values like 0, 0, '0x0' for start works fine only if you using bridge.
+**IMPORTANT:** values like 0, 0, '0x0' for start works fine only if you are using bridge.
 If you've done full integration, you have to do it in another way.

 ---